Strep throat is a sore throat caused by bacteria known as Streptococcus pyogenes, or group A streptococcus.

 "Sore throat" is the general term for any condition where the throat feels scratchy, tender, and possibly painful.
 Strep throat, however, is a sore throat caused by a specific strain of bacteria.

 In this article, we will cover the causes, symptoms, diagnosis, and treatment of strep throat.

 Here are some key points about strep throat.
 More detail and supporting information is in the main article.

-- Children are more susceptible than adults as their immune systems have had less experience of pathogens.
+- Children are more susceptible than adults because their immune systems have had less experience of pathogens

-- Diagnosis of strep throat may involve a throat swab.
+- Diagnosis of strep throat often involves a throat swab

 What is strep throat?

 Strep throat, also known as Streptococcal pharyngitis is a bacterial infection.